tutorwithme/style-guide/Ruby.md

     # last => 4
     ```

-* Use ranges instead of complex comparisons for numbers
+* Use ranges instead of complex comparisons for numbers.

     ```ruby
     year = 1972